toshikwa/slac.pytorch/README.md

 Note that you need a licence to install mujoco_py.
 For installation, please follow instructions [here](https://github.com/deepmind/dm_control).

 ## Examples
 You can train SLAC agent on the task from DeepMind Control Suite like this example [here](https://github.com/ku2482/slac.pytorch/blob/master/code/main.py).
+Hyperparameters except `action_repeat` are constant across all tasks.
+Please refer to Appendix B of the paper for details.

 ```
 python code/main.py \